juju/docs/src/en/charms-deploying.md

 constraints.
 To learn about `extra-bindings`, which provide a way to declare an extra bindable endpoint that is not a relation, see [Charm metadata][metadata].

+!!!
+Note:
+    Juju's knowledge of the available spaces on the underlying cloud may lag behind recent changes.
+To force Juju to re-examine the spaces it can use, you should run the command `juju reload-spaces`.

 ## Juju retry-provisioning

 You can use the `retry-provisioning` command in cases where deploying